open-mmlab/mmengine/docs/en/tutorials/model.md

    Therefore, besides data transferring and normalization, another major function of `data_preprocessor` is BatchAugmentation.
 The modularity of the data preprocessor also helps us to achieve a free combination between algorithms and data augmentation.

-3. What should we do if the data sampled from the DataLoader does not match with the model input, should I modify the DataLoader or the model interface?
+3. What should we do if the data sampled from the DataLoader does not match the model input, should I modify the DataLoader or the model interface?

    The answer is: neither is appropriate.
 The ideal solution is to do the adaptation without breaking the existing interface between the model and the DataLoader. `DataPreprocessor` could also handle this, you can customize your `DataPreprocessor` to convert the incoming to the target type.